 Parents can also get involved in this process.
-As I just had previously said, they can request their child be screened or request that they’re provided services or an IEP.
-And then, they also can sit in on the meetings such annual IEP meeting, and advocate for their child for what services need to be provided.
-Also, attorneys, special education attorneys may also sit in on those meetings and can also advocate for parents and their children.
-If you are in the Phoenix or Scottsdale area, here at Chelle Law, we are happy to set up a consultation with you to explain your rights for not only parents but also children.
+They can ask for services or an IEP, or they can ask to have their child screened.
+They can sit in on the annual IEP meeting.
+Also, they can advocate for their child regarding what services need to be provided.
+Also, attorneys and special education attorneys may sit in on those meetings and can advocate for parents and their children.
+Call us and set up a consultation, especially if you are in the Phoenix or Scottsdale area.
+We are happy to set up a consultation with you here at Chelle Law.
+We will explain your rights to not only parents but also children.
 And then also explain the whole IEP process.
-If you also disagree with the school district’s findings or the programs that they have put in place, you also have rights underneath federal law to fight the findings from the school as well.
+If you also disagree with the school district’s findings or the programs they have put in place.
+You also have rights underneath federal law to fight the findings from the school.